-We invite our GWI community to deepen with Just Transition, exploring how dissonance affects us and resonance opens up possibilities.
+As the end of the year approaches, we invite you to join us online to deepen with Just Transition, exploring how dissonance affects us and resonance opens up possibilities.

 About this event

-You have engaged in learning about Just Transition with GWI.
-This workshop is a continuation of a learning journey we have been exploring together.
+This workshop is an opportunity for reflective engagement with the ideas of Just Transition.
 We are invited to bravely face the discomfort of cognitive dissonance as we recognize misalignment between our actions and our ideals.
 This honest look increases our awareness of the impacts of living under systems of extraction.
 We will examine what cognitive dissonance means, how it shows up in our lives, and how it stands in the way of the regenerative world we desire.
 From a grounded place, the workshop invites us to tap into our own sources of creativity and access more energy to envision shared pathways toward collective action.

 This was an incredibly generative and meaningful workshop.
 From setting the tone and intentions of our time together, through the embodiment practices, to the opportunities to share in large and small groups, the facilitators held and inspired space for self-connection, community connection and radical imagination.
 Thank you so much.
 This workshop felt like a gift. ~Julie S.